 Distributed installations of SyncBackPro can be managed and monitored centrally using the SyncBack Management Service (SBM Service).
 This allows for easy management of profiles and to check on the status of backups on those remote installations.
+It is free when used with the current version of SyncBackPro.

 SyncBack Touch is a cross-platform (Windows, macOS and Android) alternative to using FTP.
-It can be used by \$\frac{1}{2} \text{str} \text{SyncBackSE} and SyncBackPro.
+It can be used by Ω SyncBackSE and SyncBackPro.
+It is free when used with the current version of SyncBackPro and SyncBackSE.